mantis-toboggan-md/dashboard/docs/developer/getting-started/development.md

 >
 > Ensure that your schema text in `/config/types.js` is singular, not plural

-As mentioned before a schema dictates the functionality available to that type and what is shown for the type in the UI.
+As mentioned before a schema dictates the functionality available to that type, what is shown for the type in the UI, and what the UI validates before saving.

 ### Virtual and Spoofed Resource Types